 - 1. Students and staff will receive consistent nutrition messages throughout the school environment; - 2.
 Nutrition education is provided throughout the student's school years as part of the district's ageappropriate, comprehensive nutrition program and is aligned and coordinated with the Oregon Health Education Standards and school health education programs; - 3.
 Nutrition education will include culturally relevant, participatory activities that include social learning strategies and activities that are aligned and coordinated with the Oregon Health Education Standards and school health education programs; - 4.
 Teachers will receive curriculum-specific training; - 5.
 Parents and families are encouraged through school communications to send healthy snacks/meals and reusable water bottles with their student to school; - 6.
-Families and community organizations are involved, to the extent practicable, in nutrition - 7.
+Families and community organizations are involved, to the extent practicable, in nutrition education - 7.
 Nutrition education homework that students can do with their families is assigned (e.g., reading and interpreting food labels, reading nutrition-related newsletters, preparing healthy recipes); - 8.
-Materials on how to assess one's personal eating habits, set goals for improve those goals.
-Yes Partially □ No Describe progress that has been made towards achieving this goal or goals All Goals 1-8 are being done in go through OSU Extension services, If goal(s) are partially met or not met describe barriers preventing g achievement of this goal: Goals 5,6, &7.
-Parents are often difficult to engage with students in health education topics at k-6 grade levels.
+Materials on how to assess one's personal eating habits, set goals for improvement and achieve those goals.

+Yes Partially □ No Describe progress that has been made towards achieving this goal o or goals All Goals 1-8 are being done in grare required at all of those grade rades 7-12 as they are done throug levels. h Health Education Classes that If goal(s) are partially met or not met describe barriers preventing achievement of this goal: Goals 5,6, &7.
+Parents are often difficult to engage with students in health education topics at the 7-12 grade levels.
 While some of these topics are assigned for students to do with family participation, many parents & families prefer to let their students participate without their involvement.
+Goals 2,3 &8.
+While some of these is not as consistent as they are no e goals are also done in 11 th and 12 ot required to take health education 2 th grade, their implementation n classes at those grade levels.

-Nutrition Education Requirements

-Our school meets the specific goals for nutrition promotion as outlined in the Local Wellness Policy:

-Information about available meal programs is distributed prior to or at the beginning of the school year and at other times throughout the school year;

-Policy Area 2: Nutrition Education Requirements Information about availability and location of a Summer Food Service Program (SFSP) is distributed; Nutrition promotion materials are sent home with students, published on the district website, and distributed at parent-teacher conferences; Families are invited to attend exhibitions of student nutrition projects or health fairs; Physical activity is a planned part of all school-community events.
-Yes Yes Partially □ No Describe progress that has been made toward achieving this goal or goals Goals 1-3 are being done consistently for students at Riddle Elementary School.
+Policy Area 2: Nutrition Education Requirements Our school meets the specific goals for nutrition promotion as outlined in the Local Wellness Policy: 1.
+Information about available meal programs is distributed prior to or at the beginning of the school year and at other times throughout the school year; 2.
+Information about availability and location of a Summer Food Service Program (SFSP) is distributed; 3.
+Nutrition promotion materials are sent home with students, published on the district website, and distributed at parent-teacher conferences; 4.
+Families are invited to attend exhibitions of student nutrition projects or health fairs; 5.
+Physical activity is a planned part of all school-community events. ☐ Yes Partially □ No Describe progress that has been made toward achieving this goal or goals Goals 1-3 are being done consistently for students at the Junior High/ High School.
 If goal (s) are partially met or not met, describe barriers preventing achievement of this goal: Goal 4.
-The school has not had exibitions of student health projects for parents to attend.
-Goal 5.
-While some events involve physical activity, not all community events have a physical activity component.
+The school has not had ex Goal 5.
+While some events involve activity component. ibitions of student health projects e physical activity, not all commun for parents to attend. ity events have a physical